Cervical cancer: By country

 Regular screening has meant that precancerous changes and early-stage cervical cancers have been detected and treated early.
 Figures suggest that cervical screening is saving 5,000 lives each year in the UK by preventing cervical cancer.

 About 1,000 women per year die of cervical cancer in the UK.
-All of the Nordic countries have cervical cancer-screening programs in place.
+All of the Nordic countries have cervical cancer screening programs in place.
 The Pap test was integrated into clinical practice in the Nordic countries in the 1960s.

-In Africa outcomes are often worse as diagnosis is frequently at a latter stage of disease.
+In Africa, outcomes are often worse as diagnosis is frequently at a later stage of the disease.
 In a scoping review of publicly-available cervical cancer prevention and control plans from African countries, plans tended to emphasize survivorship rather than early HPV diagnosis and prevention.